murtazaali1999/relational-database-guide/README.md

 - In RDB, Entites are mapped out to Tables , Attributes are mapped out to columns and an Entry is mapped out as Record/Rows.

 Q4: Differences between RDB and NOSQLDB ?

 Ans:
+Differences between a RDB Based / SQL Based and NOSQL based database include :
+- RDB is in tabular form whilst NOSQL is in documents(A freeform,but records/entry are present)
+- Model in RDB is difficult to change but in NOSQL its easy to change
+- In RDB relations are difficult to manage but in NOSQL their easier

 Q5: What is a RDMBS ?
 Ans:
+RDBMS stands for Relational Database Management System, It is a management interface/application which allows you to use(query or perform different operations) your database/s via a CLI/GUI. e.g: Postgres/MYSQL/MSQL.

-Q6: Naming Conventions ?
+Q6: What is Entity ?
 Ans:
+Entity defined in the term of database, A thing that can be objectified or which has a individual presence, We can also say in another words, A thing/object which is generic or is of a generic type which can be specified via an entry, that can be further .
+In database we can use that entity as a table. e.g: Users Table / University Table / Product Table

-Q7: What is Database Integrity ?
+Q7: What is Attribute ?
 Ans:
+As an entity exists , An entity does have some properties/attributes that belongs to it. e.g: A User's table having properties like Name/Age/Social Security Number/Gender/Address etc.

-Q8: What is One to One ?
+Q9: What is a Record/Entry ?
 Ans:

-Q9: What is One to Many ?
+When I enter an "Entry", It means a table has been populated or filled with record of some entity having some attributes. e.g: A User's table having Q7 / The above attributes/columns , A record of it can be represented as below:

+           Name  Age    SSN    Gender  Address
+           Ali   11   5434395   Male   North Hampton Green Road House# 936

+Q8: Naming Conventions ?
 Ans:

-Q10: What is Many to Many ?
+Q9: What is Database Integrity ?
 Ans:

+Q10: What is One to One Relationship ?
+Ans:

+Q11: What is One to Many Relationship ?
+Ans:

+Q12: What is Many to Many Relationship ?
+Ans:

-Q11: What is Parent and Child Table ?
+Q13: What is Parent and Child Table ?